kallimachos/rst/doc/bolditalic.rst

 **This is bold.**

-:bolditalic:`This is bold and italic.`
+:bolditalic:`This is bold and italic using the :bolditalic: role.`

 .. raw:: html